Mushroom-Daemon/doks/content/docs/3_psych_triggers/satisfaction.md

 **Key #1: Resolving Hesitations**

 The first key may be the most important.
 It requires understanding the worries of your customers&mdash;their most common hesitations or concerns.

-If I go to the grocery store for a box of crackers, I might be worried I won't like the taste, or they'll be stale.
-Tell me I can bring them back for a refund and I'm happy.
-But what about a backpack I need to try on the trail to get a real feel for it?
-Or software I'm worried will be overly difficult or time-consuming to learn?

-Start your satisfaction Conviction with these concerns in mind.
 And don't assume it's always money.

+...
 Ask them!

 **Key #2: Going Above and Beyond**